TaylorVellios/Spotify_and_the_Billboard_100/README.md

 This part can be time consuming, especially when double checking within the Spotify system whether a song is available or not, or whether Billboard has a different name/artist convention than Spotify.</br>

 In the event that a track is not available on the Spotify Platform, "pass" should be input for the prompt in this manual searching cell.</br>
+For this example, no tracks need to be dropped, all NaN values have been filled by manually searching.</br>
+When I searched 1990-2000 as mentioned above, 133 out of 331 songs were not able to be found on Spotify.</br>
 ![manual search](https://user-images.githubusercontent.com/14188580/116242064-2a4c2e00-a72b-11eb-9e87-9472267361cd.PNG)
 </br>

+## Data Collection - Spotify Audio Features

+Once all possible tracks have IDs populated and all failed tracks have been dropped, we can obtain the audio features for each unique track and explode the DataFrame based on the list of weeks the track charted.</br>